Can Gabapentin Make You Constipated? Side Effects Explained

 Other Common Side Effects of Gabapentin

-• Weight gain – Some individuals experience increased appetite or fluid retention.
+• Weight gain related to appetite or fluid changes

 Ready to stop taking gabapentin safely?
 Get a personalized detox plan today.